 BED DOWN AT A HOTEL Nearly three-quarters of Thanksgiving travelers stay in the homes of family or friends.
 Yes, it saves money.
 But splurging on a hotel room can more than pay for itself by giving everyone a little breathing room.

 DON'T GO HOME Tell the family you'll see them at Christmas, then head to Mexico or Canada for off-peak prices and smaller crowds.
 Don't want to ditch the relatives?
 Take a cruise with the whole clan and bond at sea.
-Call the AAA Travel Agency at (888) 937-5521 or visit aaa.com for itinerary help.
+Contact the AAA Travel Agency at aaa.com for itinerary help.

 PLAN AHEAD—OOPS, TOO LATE If Aunt Gladys is expecting you at a particular hour, don't count on being able to wangle a discounted last-minute flight to get you there on time.
 But flexible travelers may still score deals.
 Web sites such as www.expedia.com , aaa.com , and www.lastminutetravel.com have weekly email newsletters that alert subscribers to late-breaking holiday offers.

 FILL UP FRUGALLY About 80 percent of us drive during the holiday—just when gas prices shoot up.
 Check www.gaspricewatch.com or www.gasbuddy.com for the cheapest gas along your route.
 But don't stray far; you'll burn savings getting there.